smaremanda/add-in-docs/project/project-add-ins.md

 The JavaScript library for Project add-ins includes extensions of the  **Office** namespace alias that enable developers to access properties of the Project application and tasks, resources, and views in a project.
 The JavaScript library extensions in the Project-15.js file are used in a Project add-in created with Visual Studio 2015.
 The Office.js, Office.debug.js, Project-15.js, Project-15.debug.js, and related files are also provided in the Project 2013 SDK download.

 To create an add-in, you can use a simple text editor to create an HTML webpage and related JavaScript files, CSS files, and REST queries.
 In addition to an HTML page or a web application, an add-in requires an XML manifest file for configuration.
 Project can use a manifest file that includes a  **type** attribute that is specified as **TaskPaneExtension**.
 The manifest file can be used by multiple Office 2013 client applications, or you can create a manifest file that is specific for Project 2013.
-For more information, see the  _Development basics_ section in[Office Add-ins platform overview](../overview/platform-overview.md).
+For more information, see the  _Development basics_ section in [Office Add-ins platform overview](../overview/platform-overview.md).

 For complex custom applications, and for easier debugging, we recommend that you use Visual Studio 2015 to develop websites for add-ins.
 Visual Studio 2015 include templates for add-in projects, where you can choose the kind of add-in (task pane, content, or mail) and the host application (Project, Word, Excel, or Outlook).
 For general information about creating task pane add-ins, see [Create a task pane or content add-in with Visual Studio](../essentials/create-a-task-pane-or-content-add-in-with-visual-studio.md).
 For a Project-specific example that integrates with data from Project Online, see [Connecting a Project task pane add-in to PWA](http://blogs.msdn.com/b/project_programmability/archive/2012/11/02/connecting-a-project-task-pane-app-to-pwa.aspx) in the Project Programmability blog on MSDN.